Skip to main content

 The Power of Continuous Performance Testing: A Shift-Left and Shift-Right Approach

-no stress we have CPT In today's fast-paced digital world, the performance of a system can make or break the user experience.
+no stress we have CPT The performance of a system can make or break the user experience.
 Whether it's a website, mobile app, or software application, users expect lightning-fast response times and seamless functionality.
 As testers, it's our job to ensure that these expectations are met, and one of the most effective ways to do that is through Continuous Performance Testing (CPT).
 I want to create a blogpost about CPT, which is the main idea of my talk given at ISTSTC-2024 .
 You can reach to my presentation here as well.
 What is Continuous Performance Testing (CPT)?
 CPT is an approach to testing that involves testing the performance of a system continuously, from the early stages of development to after deployment.
 It's a shift-left and shift-right approach that enables teams to identify and fix performance issues early on, reducing the risk of downtime, crashes, and other performance-related problems.
-CPT is a game-changer in the
+CPT is a game-changer in the world of software testing.
+It involves te...

 Deep Dive into `headless=new` in Selenium